hrnavy/OHID-FF/README.md

-# OHID-forest-fires
+# OHID-FF
-The original image files in the OHID-forest-fires dataset were collected from OHS.
+The original image files in the OHID-FF dataset were collected from OHS.
 The original data images are of size 5056 * 5056, totaling 22 images, located in the tif/fire folder.

 The "YOLODataset" folder contains the following: